dmiller/clojure-clr-next/_posts/2024-06-18-mega-dose-of-micro-benchmarks-part-1.md

 categories: general
 ---

+We go deep doing micro-benchmarks to improve the performance of one little function.

 I finally have time to work on ClojureCLR.Next.
 I had to attend to other things, including keeping ClojureCLR itself up-to-date and adding deps.edn/CLI functionality.